-Activities may include; gymnastics, archery, cricket, football, netball, table tennis, recorders, athletics, short tennis, choir, chess, art, wind band and running club.
+Activities may include; gymnastics, cricket, football, netball, recorders, athletics, short tennis, choir, and art.

-Sometimes there may be a small charge for extra-curricular activities in order to provide the necessary materials, or if an outside coach is running the session.
+Sometimes there may be a small charge for

+extra-curricular activities in order to provide the necessary materials, or if an outside coach is running the session.